tioneb22/swtt/README.md

 3. Deleting swtt.db will reset all channel PPM's to the specified starting value (--starting_ppm).
 4. The max HTLC size will be 99% of local balance (This could be optional parameter in future release)
 5. The base fee is set to 0, zero base fee is important for an optimized LN: https://youtu.be/WoVPkmT3gjY?t=2220
+6. The CLTV (Time Lock Delta) is 144 by default (Could be optional parameter in future)
-6. The current state of all channels is saved in the CSV swtt_current_channel_info.csv.
+7. The current state of all channels is saved in the CSV swtt_current_channel_info.csv.
-7. Script actions and errors are logged to ```swtt.log``` in the same directory as the script
+8. Script actions and errors are logged to ```swtt.log``` in the same directory as the script

 Manual run example: ```swtt.py -s 100 -t 1d -d 10 -m 5```